 Software is all around us, some of it successful, some not working well.
-As we pointed out recently, software is broken.
+As we pointed out recently, most software is broken.

 Ben & Jerry’s ice cream headquarters in Vermont has a graveyard for flavors that didn’t work out.
 Some were just wrong combinations (peanut butter and jelly is better on bread), while others created production problems (the price of Kahlua skyrocketed after that flavor debuted).
 App stores don’t have graveyards, but if they did, they’d be massive.